 Having in mind the fact that recent history has no records of terrorism in San Jose tourists can feel free and safe.
 However, suspicious activity is always possible, so remain attentive.

 When solo female travelers are in question, it is safe to travel to Costa Rica.
-You just need to pay attention to your clothing and showing of the expensive electrical gadgets.
-Closeness of the beaches makes it normal to wear beachwear, but rural areas demand more modest dressing.
+You just need to pay attention to your clothing and showing off the expensive electrical gadgets.
+The closeness of the beaches makes it normal to wear beachwear, but rural areas demand more modest dressing.
 Machismo is still dominant in Costa Rica, so just do not pay attention to shouting or whistling and try to ignore them.

 So...
 How Safe Is San Jose Really?